What are Headphone Guides about?

 The advantages of the in-ear design include the better audio quality (by blocking some ambient noise) and secured in ears.

-This wireless earbuds guide explains everything you need to know about Samsung Galaxy Buds: box contents of the buds, the layout of the buds, how to use the buds, how to charge the buds, how to check the battery status, how to pair the buds with other devices, how to use touchpad commands to control the buds.
+This wireless earbuds guide explains everything you need to know about Samsung Galaxy Buds (and Samsung Galaxy Buds Plus): box contents of the buds, the layout of the buds, how to use the buds, how to charge the buds, how to check the battery status, how to pair the buds with other devices, how to use touchpad commands to control the buds.
 A concise review of the Galaxy Buds was also included.

 Of course, some questions you may have on Samsung Galaxy Buds were also answered.